alexfrunza/google-python-workshop/README.md

 ```

 - [Web Scraper](week3/webscraper)
-    * Learn the structure of a web pages and how to gather data from them
+    * Learn the structure of web pages and how to gather data from them.
-    * Learn how to work with external dependencies and to manage them with pip
+    * Learn how to work with external dependencies and to manage them with pip.
     * How to run the script:

 The command bellow assume that your current directory is the root directory of